 We had a great day and ended it by treating ourselves to ice-cream...

-Soon our entire family (grandmas, aunts, uncles and cousins) will escape for the week to Williams, AZ.
+Soon our entire family (grandmas, aunts, uncles and cousins) will escape for our annual trip to Williams, AZ.

 **I hope your summer is going well and that you are able to 'escape' for at least a day of fun :-)Pin It